BestTimesToVisit.com Logo

 Frequently Asked Questions

-For the clearest skies and most pleasant weather, aim for the dry season, which runs from May to October.
-I personally love visiting in June or July; the sun is brilliant, and the water is incredibly still, making boat trips to the islands absolutely breathtaking.
-Just be prepared for chilly nights – pack layers!
+For the clearest skies and most pleasant temperatures, aim for the dry season, which runs from May to October.
+You'll get stunning, uninterrupted views of the lake and the surrounding Andes.
+Just be prepared for chilly nights and early mornings – pack layers, including a warm hat and gloves, as the altitude makes it feel much colder than you might expect.

 How many days do you need in Puno, Peru?